Telephone number, if you want to be on the Rush Limbaugh program today, we're going to get the phone calls in an L GIFO.

 Do you guys have squirrel?

-But it's obviously a delicacy in certain parts of the country.
+You've never said anything about it, but it's obviously a delicacy in certain parts of the country.

-And if you got squirrel, maybe you have Kobe Squirrel.
+And if you got squirrel, maybe you have Kobe squirrel.

-You know, when they massage the squirrel to make sure the fat's marbled throughout.
+You know, when they massage the squirrel to make sure the fat's marbled throughout, we could be on the verge of something huge here.

 All right, back to the phones we go.

-This is Randy and Arlington.
+This is Randy in Arlington.

 Great to have you on the program.